alexlyttle/python-virtualenvs/slides.md

 python -m ipykernel install --user --name myenv --display-name "Python 3 (myenv)"
 ```

+Launch Jupyter and you should see a new kernel option named "Python 3 (myenv)".

 ---

 # Jupyter Notebooks - `pip`

+It is similar when using `pip`,

 ```bash
 source ~/.virtualenvs/myenv/bin/activate  # if using venv or virtualenv OR